 ‘existing, under-valued assets not reflected in company balance sheets nor share prices.’

-The Hidden Value Partners’ description of hidden value has a fuller and more comprehensive meaning:
+The Hidden Value Partners’ description of Hidden Value is more comprehensive:

-Paradoxically hidden intelligence is also in plain sight, waiting to appear or be asked for, understood and recognised as opportunities for change.
+Hidden Value is, therefore, undisclosed potential – it is unseen, out of mind, out of sight – and is people’s ‘hidden intelligence’.
+Paradoxically, though, it is also in plain sight, waiting to appear, to be asked for, understood and recognised as opportunities for change.

-By contrast ‘intrinsic value’ is an inherent, natural part of every business – it exists, it is tangible – the subject of the dated Analysts’ view.
-It is a matter of fact, already known about, and is only waiting to be seized upon by accident or daily business activities.
-It is often under-utilised, forgotten about or not thought of as relevant at the time it was considered last.
+By contrast ‘intrinsic value’ is a natural part of every business – it exists and is tangible – the subject of the Analysts’ view.
+It is perhaps not yet recognised as being important or is under-utilised, forgotten about or not thought of as a priority the last time it was considered.

-Hidden value exceeds the intrinsic value for its potential to transform businesses as it is current, fresh, contextually new.
+Hidden Value is current, fresh and contextually new, and exceeds the intrinsic value for its potential to transform businesses.

-When the hidden value is combined with intrinsic value through our inquiry methodology, robust business transformation strategies and initiatives are possible.
+However, when both hidden and intrinsic value are discovered through our Inquiry methodology, robust business transformation strategies and initiatives are possible.